A 2,935-Mile Bike Ride Across America

-I’m using Garmin Connect LiveTrack, which shares my location, speed, and stats while I ride.
+I’m using Garmin Connect LiveTrack, which shares my location and speed while I ride.
+Check back here for future ride links!

-I’m bicycling coast-to-coast to fulfill a lifelong dream—and to give it purpose.
-I’m fundraising for two organizations that I’m deeply committed to: Marion Medical Mission, which brings clean water to rural Africa, and Kids’ Chance of Michigan, which provides scholarships to children of severely or fatally injured workers.
-This journey is fully self-funded and is organized through PAC Tour.
-After a lifetime of riding and months of focused training, I’m ready—and the time is right.
-Together, we can make even a greater impact.
-I hope you’ll join me!
+I bicycled coast-to-coast to fulfill a lifelong dream—and to give it purpose.
+We fundraised for two organizations that I’m deeply committed to: Marion Medical Mission, which brings clean water to rural Africa, and Kids’ Chance of Michigan, which provides scholarships to children of severely or fatally injured workers.
+This journey was fully self-funded, and it was organized through PAC Tour.
+After a lifetime of riding and months of focused training, I was ready—and the time was finally right.
+Together, we have made a difference — thank you for joining me!

 When the Dream Started…